 3. District of Columbia Boat Bill of Sale

-A vessel bill of sale is not required in the District of Columbia, though having one can aid in the “proof of ownership” process if necessary.
-There is no official form, but many boat bill of sale templates can be found online.
-Each should list the following criteria:
+A boat bill of sale is not required in the District of Columbia, though having one can aid in the “proof of ownership” process if necessary.
+There is no official form, but you can use an online boat bill of sale template.
+You should list the following information:

 - The seller’s and buyer’s names, contact information, and signatures